rlangefe/pygemma/README.md

 Note that `snps` is a list of SNP names that will be used to label the `pandas DataFrame` returned by the function. `verbose` controls whether to output run progress.

+#### pyGEMMA in R
+We have also developed an R interface for pyGEMMA, enabling its use within the R programming environment.
+A comprehensive tutorial for this integration can be found [here](`https://github.com/rlangefe/pygemma/blob/main/pyGEMMA.html`)

 ## Examples

 ### Test Script